 - Buy Vampires DVD

-Vampires Collection
+Vampires Movies

 Vampires, also known as John Carpenter's Vampires, is a 1998 American western-horror film directed and scored by John Carpenter.
 Adapted from the novel Vampire$ by John Steakley, the film stars James Woods as Jack Crow, leader of a Catholic Church-sanctioned team of vampire hunters.
 The plot is centered on Crow's efforts to prevent a centuries-old cross from falling into the hands of Valek, the first and most powerful vampire.
 Two sequels followed: Vampires: Los Muertos in 2002 and Vampires: The Turning in 2005.